vishipayyallore/speaker_series_2021/MicrosoftReactor/15Sep2021_AppServiceWebApps/README.md

 > 1. Creating the Web App using ARM template using cloud shell, and deploying using VS 2019
 > 1. Creating Azure SQL Server and Database.
 Deploying .SQLPROJ to Azure SQL
 > 1. Connecting Azure SQL from Local Web API
-> 1. Configuring Diagnostics Logs.
-Streaming Logs, and Access Log files
 > 1. Deploying the Web API changes to Web App
 > 1. Configuring the SQL Azure Connection String in App Settings in Azure
+> 1. Verifying the Web API using Postman